What's on

 About This Tour

-Dublin is one of the great literary cities of the world, and this two-hour walking tour puts you in the company of three of its finest writers - Oscar Wilde, W.B.
+Dublin has produced more Nobel Prize-winning writers per capita than almost anywhere on earth, and this two-hour walking tour puts you in the company of the three who defined the city’s literary identity: Oscar Wilde, W.B.
 Yeats, and James Joyce.
-What makes this tour exceptional is the guide: Dr Philip Taylor holds a PhD in history and has won an Irish Arts Council Literature Award, so the commentary goes far deeper than the usual anecdotes.
-This is literary Dublin brought to life by someone who genuinely knows and loves the material.
+What lifts it above the ordinary is the guide.
+Dr Philip Taylor holds a PhD in history and has won an Irish Arts Council Literature Award, so what you’re getting isn’t a rehearsed set of anecdotes - it’s Dublin’s literary history explained by someone who’s spent years living inside it.

-The tour begins in the heart of the historic city centre and winds through two of Dublin’s most beautiful green spaces.
-In St Stephen’s Green, you will stop at literary landmarks within the park and look across to Newman House, the former University College Dublin campus where James Joyce spent his student days.
-The stories of Joyce’s Dublin childhood and his complicated relationship with the city set the stage for the walk ahead.
-At the National Library of Ireland, your guide explores the life and work of W.B.
+The tour starts in the historic city centre and moves through two of Dublin’s most beautiful green spaces.
+In St Stephen’s Green, you’ll stop at literary landmarks within the park and look across to Newman House, the former University College Dublin campus where James Joyce spent his student days.
+Your guide brings Joyce’s Dublin childhood and his complicated relationship with the city to life in a way that makes the walk ahead feel like a continuation of his story.
+At the National Library of Ireland, the focus shifts to W.B.
 Yeats, followed by a self-guided visit to the library’s permanent Yeats exhibition.

-One of the tour’s highlights is a stop at Sweny’s pharmacy on Lincoln Place.
-This small shop features in Ulysses and today operates as a unique Joyce visitor attraction, where volunteers read from his works and sell the lemon soap that Leopold Bloom famously purchased.
-The tour concludes in Merrion Square at the wonderfully flamboyant Oscar Wilde memorial sculpture, where your guide recounts the playwright’s brilliant career, his wit, and his tragic downfall.
-It is a fitting end to a walk through the streets that shaped some of the finest writing in the English language.
+One stop that tends to stay with people is Sweny’s pharmacy on Lincoln Place - a small shop that features in Ulysses and now runs as a unique visitor attraction, staffed by volunteers who read aloud from Joyce’s works and sell the lemon soap that Leopold Bloom famously bought.
+It’s the kind of place that makes you feel the novel is still happening.
+The walk ends at the Oscar Wilde memorial sculpture in Merrion Square - a wonderfully flamboyant piece of public art that suits its subject well.
+Your guide closes by recounting Wilde’s career, his famous wit, and his tragic downfall.
+A fitting end to two kilometres through the streets that shaped some of the finest writing in English.

 What’s Included